Venture Capital Trusts

 Access to highly diversified portfolios of carefully selected private and AIM listed UK companies.

 Backing British businesses

 Supporting the future of British business, innovation and job creation.

-Maven manages four established VCTs, each with a history of positive shareholder returns.
+established VCTs, each with a history of positive shareholder returns

-profitable private company realisations since January 2017, with exit multiples of up to 6.5x
+profitable private company realisations since January 2019, with money multiple returns of up to 6.5x.

 Alternative Investment Market (AIM)

 Maven is one of the few managers in the VCT market able to offer a hybrid private company and AIM investment strategy, providing access to a wider range of VCT qualifying opportunities.
 Our dedicated London based AIM team has many years' experience of sourcing and transacting AIM investments in a range of sectors including biotech and life sciences.

 Since we co-invested in GRP, as part of the Penta syndicate, the business expanded rapidly and in just over six years the business completed 59 acquisitions and has grown to become the UK’s second largest independent insurance intermediary, with gross written premium of almost £800 million.